- Invitational Information

 1.1.
 Selection is based on the average of the:

 1.1.1.
-Rating in the US Chess April Rating Supplement
+Rating in the US Chess April Rating Supplement.

 1.1.2.
-Peak Post-Tournament (PPT) rating (going back 12 months from the effective date of the April Rating supplement)
+Peak Post-Tournament (PPT) rating (going back 12 months from the effective date of the April Rating supplement).

 1.2.
 The winner of the preceding U.S. Junior Open and the winner of the preceding Denker National Tournament of High School State Champions shall be directly seeded, if still eligible by age.
+Only players who finish clear first or tied for first are eligible for seeding.
+Should no player who was tied for first be both eligible and available, the spot will be replaced by the next player in the rating list as per 1.1.1.

 2. U.S. Junior Girls Championship (Invitational) Selection Criteria: The U.S. Junior Girls Championship has a maximum of ten players—the top players Under 20 (as of Jan.
 1.)